raoconnor/raoconnor.github.io/_posts/2023-02-01-tech-book-must-read.md

 ####  How the World Really Works
 *Vaclav Smil*

 Less tech and more about understanding energy dependancy of industries such as food production, manufacturing and transportation.
-Bill Gates said the first three chapters should be required reading for anyone who wants to have an informed opinion on climate change.
+Bill Gates said the first three chapters should be required reading for anyone who wants to have an informed opinion on climate change, the

 ---